-ABOUT US
+ABOUT

-Want to know more about us?
+Want to know more?

 This same process occurs in a golf swing, tennis stroke, or when we step up stairs.
 When appropriately loaded in a way the brain is able to learn, you can improve at any skill.
-This is where we excel, as most health professionals and athletes are only taught biomechanical and kinesthetic models (i.e. lift a heavier weight, change the angle of the load, change the speed of the movement).
+This is where I excel, as most health professionals and athletes are only taught biomechanical and kinesthetic models (i.e. lift a heavier weight, change the angle of the load, change the speed of the movement).
 Fortunately, there are many different ways to affect one’s neurological pathways involved in movement proficiency.
 For example:

 -the brainstem affects muscle tone (how tight your hamstrings, hip flexors, and IT bands remain is a function of how well your brainstem works)